 Surgery, Stents, and Other Procedures Are Invasive and Risky

 Doctors can perform a carotid endarterectomy (CEA) to manually remove plaque deposits inside the carotid arteries.
 This procedure is a common treatment for atherosclerosis in the carotid arteries and involves opening up the neck with an incision.

 Doctors have developed methods to protect carotid arteries using devices called stents.
 Stents enlarge the inner diameter of the carotid artery and help hold the plaque in check.

 Another method is called balloon angioplasty.
-During an angioplasty procedure, a tiny, inflatable segment of tubing is inflated inside the artery.
+The angioplasty procedure involves inflating a tiny segment of tubing inside the artery.
 This treatment increases blood flow and flattens plaque deposits against the vein walls.